island-is/island.is/libs/clients/middlewares/README.md

 ⚠️ **Warning**
 If the API uses another header key pattern than mentioned above, then the `defaultCacheKey` function should be overridden to add the API specific header keys.

-##### Example of overriding the `defaultCacheKey` function
+##### Example of overriding the `defaultCacheKey` function for sensitive path and query parameters

-When API endpoint uses custom header keys for path and/or query parameters, a `cacheKey` function should be provided to override the `defaultCacheKey` function to include the custom header keys.
+When API endpoint uses custom header keys for sensitive path and query parameters, a `cacheKey` function should be provided to override the `defaultCacheKey` function to include the custom header keys.

 You can use the `defaultCacheKey` function as a base cache key, then add the custom header keys to the cache key.